Get

 Do Cornish Rex Cats Make Good Pets?

 Cornish Rex cats can make excellent pets.
-They get along well with their family members, are usually friendly with strangers, and they will get on with other cats as well as dogs.
+When properly socialized, they can get along well with their family members, are usually friendly with strangers, and they may get on with other cats as well as dogs when introduced gradually.
 As well as being friendly, they are also playful and energetic, which means they enjoy any playtime they are given.
 This also means that they tend to do well in a family with children.

 Are Cornish Rex Cats Cuddly?

 The breed is well known for being lively and active, so it is reasonable to question whether they are cuddly cats.
-Fortunately, between play sessions, these cats are also very loving, and they will happily snuggle up with their humans for some attention and affection.
+Depending on their personality and upbringing, between play sessions, these cats are also likely to be loving, and they will happily snuggle up with their humans for some attention and affection.

 Portrait of Cornish Rex Cat on Brown Background